Harsha-bonthu/PROU-TRACK1/README.md

 The admin page is protected by the mock auth (redirects to `login.html` if not signed in).

+## Progressive Web App (PWA)

+- The demo now includes a minimal web app manifest (`manifest.json`) and a service worker (`sw.js`) to cache assets for offline viewing.
+You can "install" the demo in supporting browsers and it will serve cached assets when offline.
+This is lightweight PWA support intended for demo purposes.

+## Per-user storage

+- Cart, favorites, and recorded orders are namespaced per signed-in user when possible (stored under `user:<email>:` keys in `localStorage`).
+The admin dashboard aggregates data across the global and user-scoped keys so you can analyze interactions from your local testing.

 ## Offline assets bundled

 - Product images have been bundled into the `assets/` folder so the demo runs offline.
 If you served the site earlier from remote images, the app will now use local assets.